Medically reviewed on February 20, 2018.

 - Mild abdominal cramps

-If you're concerned about what you're feeling — especially if you have vaginal bleeding accompanied by abdominal cramps or pain — contact your health care provider right away.
+If you experience these signs or symptoms or you're concerned about what you're feeling, contact your health care provider right away.
 Don't worry about mistaking false labor for the real thing.
 Everyone will be pleased if it's a false alarm.

-Preterm labor can affect any pregnancy and many women who have preterm labor have no known risk factors.
+Preterm labor can affect any pregnancy.
 Many factors have been associated with an increased risk of preterm labor, however, including:

 - Previous preterm labor or premature birth, particularly in the most recent pregnancy or in more than one previous pregnancy